Krisp alternative

 Open in anything that reads files.

 Plain .md with YAML front-matter.
-Open in Obsidian, search in ripgrep, ingest in your scripts.
+Open in VS Code, search in ripgrep, ingest in your scripts.
 Krisp's notes are stuck in Krisp.

 Migration